Module "Footnote text component"

-To be able to edit footnote text sections, you have to be either editor or reviewer in the document.
-The editing of the footnote text sections is the same as editing of a normal text section.
-Yet, there is a special case if you want to add line breaks or more lines to the particular footnote text section.
+To be able to edit footnote text components, you have to possess such rights in the document as Suggest or Approver.
+The editing of the footnote text components is the same as editing of a normal text component.
+Yet, there is a special case if you want to add line breaks or more lines to the particular footnote text component.

-5.1Adding line breaks in the footnote text section
+5.1Adding line breaks in the footnote text component

-To add line breaks within your footnote text section, you have to use a so-called Soft Return - the combination of Return and Shift.
+To add line breaks within your footnote text component, you have to use a so-called Soft Return - the combination of Return and Shift.

-Depending on the position of the cursor in the footnote text section while hitting the Soft Return combination, the footnote text section will be divided respectively.
+Depending on the position of the cursor in the footnote text component while hitting the Soft Return combination, the footnote text component will be divided respectively.
 Let's say you hit Soft Return in the middle of the text content of your footnote.
 It will then look like this:

-5.2Adding more lines in the footnote text section
+5.2Adding more lines in the footnote text component

-Instead, you if hit Soft Return at the end of the footnote text section, an additional line for this particular footnote section will appear.
+Instead, you if hit Soft Return at the end of the footnote text component, an additional line for this particular footnote component will appear.